Huangphoux/the_datastar_way/notes.md

 # Multiplayer

 -   Multiplayer: real-time + collaborative.
--   Multiplayer is the default behavior, since the views are shared to all users
+-   Multiplayer is the default behavior, since the views are shared to all users.
--   The function rendering the view doesn't distinguish users, so that it renders the same view for everyone
+-   The function rendering the view doesn't distinguish users, so that it renders the same view for everyone.
 -   To show user-specific views, create them in that same function, and send them to that user's stream only.

 # [Signals](https://data-star.dev/guide/reactive_signals)